The global skills and competency framework for the digital world

 Applies appropriate delivery methodologies and tools.
 Establishes and leads delivery teams, creating a collaborative and productive working environment.

-Prioritises and manages work items, facilitates iteration planning, and ensures incremental delivery of value.
-Communicates delivery progress, risks, and issues to stakeholders.
+Manages the prioritisation of work items, leads iteration planning processes and ensures value is delivered incrementally throughout the delivery cycle.
+Communicates delivery progress, risks and issues to stakeholders.

 Ensures the quality of deliverables.
-Conducts reviews and drives continuous improvement of delivery processes.
+Participates in reviews and contributes to the continuous improvement of delivery processes within the scope of the team or initiative.

 (new)

-Leads the delivery of products or services for large or complex initiatives.
+Leads delivery of products or services for large or complex initiatives.

 Adapts delivery approaches based on the context and complexity of the initiative.
 Provides leadership and guidance to multiple delivery teams.
 Collaborates with stakeholders to align delivery objectives with business goals.
-Proactively manages risks, dependencies, and changes that impact delivery.
+Proactively manages risks, dependencies and changes that may impact delivery.

-Ensures the optimal allocation of resources and skills across delivery teams.
-Monitors and reports on key delivery metrics, ensuring transparency and visibility.
+Ensures optimal allocation of resources and skills across teams.
+Monitors key delivery metrics, ensuring transparency and visibility.

 Drives the continuous improvement of delivery processes and practices across the organisation.